I am going to give you 3 tips to be a less stressed Montessori Guide and get back on the right track to gain smooth, successful Montessori days.

-It is common for Montessori moms and teachers to message me with the words “Hello!” or “How are you?”
+It is common for the Montessori Guide and mom to message me with the words “Hello!” or “How are you?”
 I’m completely stressed out, and I’m not sure I can continue to teach Montessori…”

 Have you ever had this thought in the back of your mind (or on a daily basis)?